yalue/kfmlp_locking_module/README.md

 can hold the lock at a time, and any additional processes wait for one of the _k_ slots in FIFO order.)

-This module should run on Vanilla Linux, but is only usable by `SCHED_FIFO` tasks, possibly with a few other small restrictions.
+This module should run on vanilla Linux.
+Tested on versions 5.14-5.17, but will likely work for later versions as well.

 Usage
 -----